AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

   </p>

 #### 🪜 Step 6.
-Use the SAP Audit Log Viewer to Verify Insufficient Logging
+Use the SAP Audit Log Viewer service to Verify Insufficient Logging

 - ▶️ **Action:**
-  - Log in to the SAP BTP cockpit with your subaccount user **XP260-0xx@education.cloud.sap** and navigate to the SAP Audit Log Viewer.
+  - Log in to the SAP BTP cockpit with your subaccount user **XP260-0xx@education.cloud.sap** and navigate to the SAP Audit Log Viewer service.
   - Apply filters for **data-modification** and **data-access** events.
   - Set the date/time range to match when the support user modified the incident record (e.g., Oct 20, 2025, 5:00 PM to Oct 20, 2025, 5:10 PM).
   - Execute the filter query to retrieve the log entries.